olutmatkaijian/LumaFlow/README.md

 It's a tool, not a product.
 It's not polished.

+Note that I mainly develop on my own gitea instance and will only sporadically update this on github until I get a minimum viable product working.
+Then I'll migrate to github entirely.

 ## Features (Working on them...)

 - **Drag-and-Drop Interface**: Build systems with the ease you deserve.